awsdocs/amazon-opensearch-service-developer-guide/doc_source/petabyte-scale.md

 Before creating a domain of this size, check the [Amazon Elasticsearch Service Pricing](https://aws.amazon.com/elasticsearch-service/pricing/) page to ensure that the associated costs match your expectations\.

 **Storage**
 The `i3` instance types are specifically designed to provide fast, local non\-volatile memory express \(NVMe\) storage\.
 Because this local storage tends to offer considerable performance benefits when compared to Amazon Elastic Block Store, EBS volumes are not an option when you select these instance types in Amazon ES\.
+If you prefer EBS storage, use another instance type, such as `r5.12xlarge.elasticsearch`\.

 **Shard size and count**
 A common Elasticsearch guideline is not to exceed 50 GB per shard\.
 Given the number of shards necessary to accommodate large domains and the resources available to `i3.16xlarge.elasticsearch` instances, we recommend a shard size of 100 GB\.